ITMO-NSS-team/MANUL/README.rst

 .. image:: docs/img/problem2.jpg
     :align: center
 ..
 L^* = \min_{G_n \in \mathcal{G}} \left[\min_{f \in H_k} \mathcal{L}(f)+\lambda(f^T l(G_n) f) \right]

+Evolution
+^^^^^^^^^

+Population consists from graphs with different structures.
+The formation of the initial population occurs through multiple applications of the mutation operator to the base individual.
+Thus, the initial population consists of a given number o individuals and already has the diversity for cross-over.
+For each epoch individs select and apply mutation's operators.
+We use next kind of mutation.

+- **Topo base mutation** - if graph have a large set with points, we resuce count of points with saving data's topology.
+The mutation over nodes is a choice of the new graph base by replacing nodes while preserving edges from the current base with nodes from the initial data are not included in it.

+- **Topo connectivity mutation** - that type of mutation edge removal or adding with a given probability.

+- **Geometry mutation** - changing weight with the given amplitude for random chosed edges.

+The ``crossover`` is a subgraph exchange.
+Since the vertices set remain the same for every graph in the population, we exchange only edges between two graphs.
+Two random vertices are chosen for exchange; for every point at most k-nearest neighbors based on weights, those are subgraphs for exchange.

 How to use
 ===========